arrrrrmin/arrrrrmin/README.md

 ### Hi there.
 I'm arrrrrmin 👋

-CCC-affine data gardener from Tübingen, Germany.
+Data gardener from Tübingen, Germany.
 I'm engaged in collecting and visualising data that somehow falls at my feet or seems relevant to me.
-See [arrrrrmin.dev](https://arrrrrmin.dev) for more info.
+Likes to learn about data-driven journalism ([arrrrrmin.dev](https://arrrrrmin.dev)).
 Reach me on [Mastodon](https://chaos.social/@arrrrrmin) or [Bluesky](https://bsky.app/profile/arrrrrmin.dev).

 <!--
 **arrrrrmin/arrrrrmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.